maxkirchoff/cuteonme/docs/how-it-works.md

 * Twitter APIs (via <https://github.com/abraham/twitteroauth>)
 * awe.sm APIs (via PHP cURL)

-The code doesn't persist any information because all data is persisted inside Twitter and awe.sm.
+The code doesn't persist any information because all the data is stored inside Twitter and awe.sm.
 Only a few fields are hardcoded or temporarily stored:

 * Twitter application key (in configuration file)
 * awe.sm API key to access awe.sm data (in configuration file)